k0ruy/dots/README.md

 # Installation

-> ⚠️ &nbsp; Cone the repo and substitute the folders.
+> ⚠️ &nbsp; Clone the repo and substitute the folders.
 I recommend to create backups of what you modify, so that you don't lose your configurations if something goes wrong

 # Showcase